waj/dockerdev/README.md

 ## Usage

-Once the proxy is running, new containers started using Docker Compose will be joined to the `shared` network and proxied by the `dockerdev` container.
+Once the proxy is running, **new** containers started using Docker Compose will be joined to the `shared` network and proxied by the `dockerdev` container.

 For example, if you have a container `web` in a project named `foo`, once the container is running, point your browser to `web.foo.dev`.

+### Important note

+If the container was created **before** dockerdev was installed, **you need to recreate the container**.
+This means, if you are using docker compose, you need to run `docker-compose down` and `docker-compose up` to allow the new container to be added to the `shared` network.

 ## Development